Skip to Content

 Are All 7-Pin Trailer Plugs the Same?

-It’s also important to know that not all manufacturers color-coordinate their plugs in the same way.
+The answer to this important question is NO. First of all, there are different types of 7-pin trailer plugs in general, and not all are wired for RVs.
+It’s also important to know that not all manufacturers color-code their plugs in the same way.
 This is frustrating, but it’s an important fact to keep in mind.

 It’s always best to coordinate your plug blades/wires with the appropriate functions rather than by wire color.
-Relying on wire colors may not be appropriate as different plugs use different wire colors for different functions.
+Relying on wire colors may not be appropriate, as different plugs use different wire colors for different functions.
+So, the most important thing to do when wiring in a new 7-pin plug is to make absolutely sure you’re coordinating the proper pin/wire with the proper function.

 There is a raised portion on the circular plug.
 That raised piece should be at the top of the plug.
 This may help in orienting the wiring based on the location of the pins.